ekhorowa/IdeaBox-Application/README.md

-Ideabox
+Ideabox ejs a
 Ideabox is an interactive social platform that connects people creative ideas.
-Ideabox is built on node, express, ejs and bootstrap.
+Ideabox is built on node, express,and bootstrap.

 Functionality

 Users Can

-Create idea post
+Create idea posts
 Comment on posts
 Upvote / downvote posts
 See trending votes which based on highest vote difference